Weekly Service Times

 Age Guidelines.
 Medical personnel and government guidelines all provide recommendations that people of age 65 and above should be extraordinarily cautious and stay at home unless absolutely necessary.
 Thus, people of this age group are encouraged to remain home and are particularly encouraged to remain home if facing any compromising health issues whether experiencing typical “COVID symptoms” or not.
 This recommendation applies to any person suffering from or living with any compromised or vulnerable category of health condition, regardless of age.
 Children below 12 years old should stay home and will not be admitted.

 State Guidelines.
-All other local, state and federal guidelines and medical recommendations shall also be maintained and complied with at all times within and outside the Shul, such as frequent hand washing and sanitizing, refraining from “community” touching /kissing of objects (Torah scrolls, religious objects), public areas/fixtures).
+All other local, state, and federal guidelines and medical recommendations shall also be maintained and complied with at all times within and outside the Shul, such as frequent hand washing and sanitizing, refraining from “community” touching /kissing of objects (Torah scrolls, religious objects), public areas/fixtures).

 Take your temperature before you come to shul.
 A “Shabbat-use” thermometer is expected to be installed in the near future.
-Until such is installed, we ask you to self-measure your temperature before arrival to Shul.
+Until such is installed, we ask you to self-measure your temperature before arrival at Shul.
 Due to the precarious health situation the world is facing and that still engulfs our city and community, Rabbi Rubanowitz has recommended the old-style mercury or similar non-digital thermometers, or the “thermometer strips” as available in drug stores, for use on Shabbat during this “COVID-19” period.
 As mentioned, we hope to have a “Shabbat thermometer” installed soon, which will allow for temperature-taking prior to Shul entry.

 Stay home if you feel at all ill.
 All entrants must be free of COVID-19 related/associated symptoms: fever, sneezing, congestion, coughing, sweats, or any typical flu and/or “common cold” symptoms.
 We will do our best to make appropriate determinations at the door.